-While this report is useful in demonstrating the current value of the San Diego Community College District (SDCCD), it is not intended for comparison with the SDCCD's previous studies conducted by Lightcast, most recently in 2022.
+While this report is useful in demonstrating the current value of the San Diego Community College District (SDCCD), it is not intended for comparison with the SDCCD's previous study conducted by Lightcast in 2023.
+Due to the extent of the improvements to Lightcast's model since 2023, differences between results from the 2023 study and the present study do not necessarily indicate changes in the value of the SDCCD.
 Lightcast encourages our readers to approach us directly with any questions or comments they may have about the study so that we can continue to improve our model and keep the public dialogue open about the positive impacts of education.